NZ Herald

 Advertise with NZME.

-The bike was seen being driven in the direction of Marokopa, along Waipuna Rd, which intersects with Te Anga Rd, the only way in or out of Phillips’ isolated coastal hometown.
+The bike was seen being driven in the direction of Marokopa, along Waipuna Rd, which intersects with Te Anga Rd - the only way in or out of Phillips’ isolated coastal hometown.

-Phillips shot a high-powered rifle at the policeman from close range, hitting him in the head.
+Phillips had shot a high-powered rifle at the policeman from close range, hitting him in the head.
 The policeman was knocked to the ground and then took cover.

 “He knew he had support coming.
 When you’re travelling these roads at night, I can tell you they are completely dark,” Rogers said.